 - The Head Judge’s decision is final.
 If you have a

 concern with some element of your robot, you may request a preliminary

-ruling so that adjustments may be made during the check-in period.
+ruling prior to the start time of the event so that adjustments may be made during the check-in period.

 - Teams/Individuals are expected to make all the necessary measurements, adjustments and sensor readings before the event starts.
 If you need to wait for GPS lock or a setup routine, you will need to do this before the run starts.
 If you are not ready to bring your robot to the starting line when called you will forfeit your run.
 There will be two rounds and competitors will be called in the same order for both rounds allowing time for repairs or adjustments between runs.